 Why Do Babies Get Diarrhoea While Teething

 The connection of teething with diarrhoea has been established as many parents noticed it in their children.
 However, there is no evidence justifying that teething and diarrhoea are connected.
 An increase in drooling while teething was also thought to be a cause of diarrhoea while teething.
-Saliva production in the mouth is more during teething and babies may swallow a lot of saliva during this stage, which may disturb the balance of the gastric system, causing diarrhoea to manifest within.
+Saliva production in the mouth is increased during teething and babies may swallow a lot of saliva during this stage, which may disturb the balance of the gastric system, causing diarrhoea.
 However, even this cannot be taken as the exact cause of diarrhoea in babies.

-What is strongly believed today is that both these activities are connected but indirectly, making them almost coincidental but not strange.
+What is strongly believed today is that both these activities are indirectly connected, making them almost coincidental but not strange.
 Teething is a difficult period for an infant.
 The constant irritation in the gums causes them to reach out for different objects, which are then held in the mouth and chewed.
 These objects may not necessarily be clean and could have germs and other microbes on them.
-Since babies tend to put everything they can find in their mouth, the chances of bacteria entering the body are extremely high, and hence they may get diarrhoea.
-A baby’s immune system is also not fully developed and hence his body may not fight bacteria and infections, and as a result, he may get diarrhoea.
+Since babies tend to put everything they can find in their mouth, the chances of bacteria entering the body are extremely high.
+Hence, they may get diarrhoea.
+A baby’s immune system is also not fully developed, so his body may not fight bacteria and infections and, as a result, he may get diarrhoea.